mozilla/moztrap/ui/README.rst

 Python environment.

 You'll need to create a ``tcmui/settings_local.py`` file with some details of your local configuration.
+See ``tcmui/settings_local.sample.py`` for a sample that can be copied to ``tcmui/settings_local.py`` and modified.

 Two settings are required:

 ``TCM_COMPANY_ID``
     The UI is per-company, and will ignore all data related to other